Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Both AWS and traditional IT distributors provide a wide range of virtual servers to meet their customers’ requirements.
+### Both AWS and traditional IT distributors provide a wide range of virtual servers to meet their customers' requirements.
 What is the name of these virtual servers in AWS?

 - [ ] Amazon EBS Snapshots.
 - [ ] Amazon VPC.